 The application process differs according to the individual’s residence status.
 For example, the application is different for those who apply based on reunification with a spouse, compared to those who apply based on employment or study purposes.
 It is important to note that the application is only available in Danish.
 Changes to a submitted application can be made by contacting the Immigration Service, there is no mandatory requirement to resubmit the entire application in order to correct certain errors.

 By working with our team, those who wish to migrate to Denmark benefit from complete assistance during the application process: information on the required documents, the correct way to fill in the application in certain conditions (for example when the applicant’s residence is conditioned by employment) as well as details on recording the biometrics (fingerprints) of the applicant.

-Contact us for complete information about the application process for obtaining residency in Denmark as well as details about other matters related to living in the country.
+Contact us for complete information about the application process for obtaining residency in Denmark in 2022 as well as details about other matters related to living in the country.
 Our immigration lawyer in Denmark is ready to answer any questions.